k88hudson/git-flight-rules/README.md

 Note, if you renamed your file as part of a commit, e.g. if it started as `LargeFileFirstName.mp4` and a commit changed it to `LargeFileSecondName.mp4`, running `java -jar ~/Downloads/bfg.jar --delete-files LargeFileSecondName.mp4` will not remove it from git history.
 Either run the `--delete-files` command with both filenames, or with a matching pattern.
 As explained above, any files present in the repo on your latest commit will be safe.

-Once you have removed your desired files, test carefully that you haven't broken anything in your repo - if you have, you can re-clone the origin from the server to start over.
+Once you have removed your desired files, test carefully that you haven't broken anything in your repo - if you have, it is easiest to re-clone your repo to start over.
 To finish, optionally use git garbage collection to minimize your local .git folder size, and then force push.
 ```sh
 (master)$ git reflog expire --expire=now --all && git gc --prune=now --aggressive